Travel guide

 Morning

-Sydney Opera House tour or exterior
+Sydney Opera House and Circular Quay

 Afternoon

-Circular Quay and Harbour Bridge walk
+Harbour Bridge walk and views

 Evening